flutter/website/src/fastlane.md

     * ![iOS](/images/fastlane-cd/ios.png) On iOS:
         * Move the local environment variable `FASTLANE_PASSWORD` to use encrypted environment variables on the CI system.
-        * The CI system needs access to your distribution certificate.
-Fastlane's [Match](https://docs.fastlane.tools/actions/match/) system is recommended to synchronize your certificates across machines.
+        * The CI system needs access to your distribution certificate. fastlane's [Match](https://docs.fastlane.tools/actions/match/) system is recommended to synchronize your certificates across machines.

-2. It's recommended to use a Gemfile instead of using an indeterministic `gem install fastlane` on the CI system each time to ensure the Fastlane dependencies are stable and reproducible between local and cloud machines.
+2. It's recommended to use a Gemfile instead of using an indeterministic `gem install fastlane` on the CI system each time to ensure the fastlane dependencies are stable and reproducible between local and cloud machines.
 However, this step is optional.
     * In both your `[project]/android` and `[project]/ios` folders, create a `Gemfile` containing the following content: